Executive Board Members

 Dr. Volker MAUERHOFER (Executive Secretary)

 Volker Mauerhofer holds Master degrees in Laws (1989-93), Natural Sciences (1992-99) and Ecological Economics (2002-03) and a Doctorate (1993-98) in Law.
-Former positions include Attorney-at-Law, Senior Research Fellow & Visiting Professor at United Nations University/Japan, and coordinating Lead Author of the UN-IPBES Global Assessment/Chapter 6.
+Former positions include Attorney-at-Law, Senior Research Fellow & Visiting Professor at United Nations University/Japan, and Coordinating Lead Author of the UN-IPBES Global Assessment/Chapter 6.
 Currently he is an examiner & MSc-theses supervisor at the University of Vienna, holding several visiting researcher positions in Japan.
-Besides being member of different legal professional bodies including IUCN’s World Commission on Environmental Law (WCEL), he is also member of the UNESCO-related Austrian Man & Biosphere Committee as well as board member of the International Sustainable Development Research Society (ISDRS) and the International Society for Ecological Economics (ISEE).
-Editing currently several Special Issues, he is co-/author of over 110 peer-reviewed publications and held more than 130 presentations worldwide.
-Besides supervising students, he has executed academic and freelance research over 20 years in more than 55 countries.
+Besides being member of different legal professional bodies including IUCN’s World Commission on Environmental Law (WCEL), he is also member of the UNESCO-related Austrian Man & Biosphere Committee and board member of the International Society for Ecological Economics (ISEE).
+Editing currently several Special Issues, he is co-/author of over 110 peer-reviewed publications and held more than 160 presentations worldwide.
+Besides supervising students, he has executed academic and freelance research over 25 years in more than 55 countries.

 Sigurd Sagen Vildåsen is a research fellow at NTNU, Norway, and a last-year PhD student.
 His theoretical interests deal with the area of corporate sustainability and the complexities involved in firm-stakeholder collaboration.
 Sigurd’s empirical work is centered on an ongoing longitudinal case study which investigates the behavior of the company Plasto when navigating stakeholder networks and established supply chains.
 This research activity is anchored in the project Sustainable Innovation and Shared Value Creation in Norwegian Industry, see www.sisvi.no .
 Besides research, Sigurd is actively involved in decision-making processes at NTNU where he is deputy member in the university board, and member in the faculty board.
 He has 10 years of experience as a committee and board member in Tekna, Norway’s largest society for graduate professionals with more than 65000 members.